ipb-halle/MetFrag/projects/metfragcl/index.md

 ### MetFrag CL

-The new MetFrag commandline tool is available.
-It combines a more efficient fragmenter and functionalities to include additional information to score the retrieved candidates.
-The inclusion of retention time information from liquid chromatography and reference information is now possible.
+MetFrag is available as a commandline tool.
+It combines the efficient fragmenter and functionalities to include additional information to score the retrieved candidates.
+The inclusion of retention time information from liquid chromatography and reference information is possible.

-<a class="btn btn-primary" href="http://msbi.ipb-halle.de/~cruttkie/metfrag/MetFrag2.4.5-CL.jar" role="button">Download MetFrag CL</a>
+<a class="btn btn-primary" href="https://github.com/ipb-halle/MetFragRelaunched/releases/latest" role="button">Download MetFrag CL</a>
 <a class="btn btn-primary" href="https://github.com/ipb-halle/MetFragRelaunched" role="button">MetFrag CL on github</a>

 <hr>